-Welcome to a tutorial on how to set up Chrome Kiosk and develop apps for it.
+Welcome to a quick tutorial on how to set Chrome into kiosk mode.
 Yes, there is a hidden gem called “kiosk mode” in Google Chrome that somehow some developers did not take notice of.
 It is but a very simple mechanism that sets Chrome into full screen incognito and removes all navigation bars.

 TABLE OF CONTENTS